ulfschneider/ulf.website/content/posts/2023-07-16-ai-for-input.md

   - code
   - journal
 ---
-Jeremy Keith published a transcript and the slides of his talk about *Web3, AI and Design*.
+Jeremy Keith published a transcript and the slides of his talk about [Web3, AI and Design](https://adactio.com/articles/20290).
 The AI-part is helping me a lot to get a better understanding about the topic.

 > Use these tools for inputs, not outputs.
 I would never publish the output of one of these tools publicly.
 But I might use one of these tools at the beginning of the process to get over the blank page.
 If I want to get a bunch of mediocre ideas out of the way quickly, these tools can help.
 > <footer>Jeremy Keith</footer>